willbecker/werewolf/README.md

 Progress
 --------
-Some far, I have been able to implement most of the networking code.
-I'm using WebSockets as my communiction protocal which I implement using [WS-RS](https://github.com/housleyjk/ws-rs).
+So far, I have been able to implement most of the networking code.
+I'm using WebSockets as my communication protocal which I implement using [WS-RS](https://github.com/housleyjk/ws-rs).

 Running the Game
 ----------------